-It is important for outdoor dogs to have a sufficient covering of flesh prior to and during winter, since muscle mass and fat covering provide body insulation.
-If a dog shows signs of poor condition (such as lack of fleshiness over the hips, ribs, and backbone) increase its food intake.
+It is important for outdoor dogs to have a sufficient covering of flesh before and during winter since muscle mass and fat covering provide body insulation.
+If a dog shows signs of poor condition (such as lack of fleshiness over the hips, ribs and backbone) increase its food intake.

 Check on the dog's food and water frequently during the day to be sure they are not frozen.
 Ice will slip out readily if you put a thin film of petroleum jelly inside the water bucket each time you fill it.
 A hollow plastic bowl for water won't crack if frozen.

 During winter the dog should be fed several small meals rather than one large meal.
 It needs additional caloric intake (about 15% more food for each 20 degree F. drop in temperature) and a bit more animal fat or vegetable oil to help convert energy to body heat.

 Lactating (nursing) bitches, growing pups and hard-working dogs have high energy requirements during cold weather.
 Adding warm water to your dog's feed (according to package directions) can help insure water intake is adequate and the dog doesn't become dehydrated.

 Dogs should be brushed and combed more vigorously and more often in winter.
 A dry, clean and fluffy coat is more effective in keeping the dog warm than a wet and dirty one.
 This reduces the need for a bath.

 Close off empty spaces between the bottom of the doghouse floor and the ground or concrete to prevent the wind from blowing under the shelter.
 In the worst weather, a protected light bulb can supply additional warmth to the doghouse interior.